FranciscoLozCoding/plugin-lorawan-listener/README.md

 ### Metadata

 The examples provided are specific instances of metadata that is published by the plugin.
+The **lns** (network server) value is `"local_chirpstack"` for ChirpStack and the Loriot WebSocket host (e.g. `"us1.loriot.io"`) for Loriot.

 - "Type_tag": "test device"
 - "applicationId": "5b06bc92-0510-47c1-8f24-a807f48b94a9"